Why Good Phone Etiquette Just Got Even More Important

 Beware of background noise.

-Working remotely has its perks, including being able to take that 11 a.m. weekly planning call in the park.
-But to do so professionally, you have to know your surroundings-and how they come off to others on the line.
-Using headphones, while convenient, can sometimes make you sound distant and pick up extra background noise.
-And that sound that coming out of nowhere-the car horn beeping or the fire engine whizzing by-can totally disrupt the flow of a call.
-"Because people take calls from lots of different places now, it's a common courtesy to either mute when you're not talking or let people know ahead of time where you'll be so they can understand the context," says Kristi Hedges, founder of The Hedges Company in Arlington, Virginia.
-Similarly irritating is the speaker phone: to you, it may sound quiet, but to callers on the other end?
+Your new work environment—be it your local coffee shop or your kitchen table—is going to come with a new set of sounds that can disrupt the flow of a call.
+Get ahead by alerting others to your sound challenges, and mute yourself as much as you can.
+“Because people take calls from lots of different places now, it’s a common courtesy to either mute when you’re not talking or let people know ahead of time where you’ll be so they can understand the context,” says Kristi Hedges, founder of the Hedges Company in Arlington, Virginia.
+Also, mind your use of speakerphone: to you, it may sound quiet, but to callers on the other end?
 They probably can hear the laundry tumbling in the background.
+Finally, make sure to test your headphones or earbuds out; while convenient, they can sometimes make you sound distant and pick up extra background noise.

-The way we sound in person is often different from how we sound on the phone, in part because cell phones don't always reproduce the full range of our voices.
-There's also the fact that most people hate the sound of their own voice because we hear it differently than outsiders, thanks to vibrations in our heads that set off the vocal chords.
-Of course, you can work on sounding more professional by recording yourself and playing it back, to scrutinize whether your nervous giggle or habit of saying "yeah" too often needs some editing.
+The way we sound in person is often different from how we sound on the phone, in part because cell phones don’t always reproduce the full range of our voices.
+There’s also the fact that most people hate the sound of their own voice because we hear ourselves differently than outsiders, thanks to vocal vibrations in our heads that other people don’t hear.
+Of course, you can work on sounding more professional by recording yourself and playing it back, to scrutinize whether your nervous giggle or habit of saying “yeah” too often needs some editing.

 Know the level of urgency.